Take the quiz

 A boy with a scared face while the dentist examines his mouth.

-Scared of the dentist but need treatment?
-How to get over the fear
+How to get over the fear of the dentist

-If you are scared of the dentist but need treatment and want to know how to overcome this fear, here are a series of tips to help you get over it and attend your appointments calmly.
+If you are scared of the dentist but need treatment and want to know how to overcome this fear, here are a series of tips to help.

-3. Consider the appointment time - One measure you can take to get over the fear of the dentist is to schedule the appointment early in the day, to avoid worrying about it throughout the day.
-Also, in the morning, dental clinics tend to be less crowded, so the environment will be calmer and this can help you feel more at ease.
+Consider the appointment time: One measure you can take to get over the fear of the dentist is to schedule an appointment earlier in the day.
+That way you can avoid worrying about it throughout the day.

-5. Keep yourself occupied in the waiting room - It is essential to keep your mind occupied while waiting for your appointment.
-Listening to music, reading, watching a series... these activities can help divert your attention and prevent you from just waiting and feeding your fear.
-Going with someone else can also be useful to distract yourself during these moments, which can help you overcome the fear of the dentist.
+Keep yourself occupied in the waiting room: keep your mind occupied while waiting for your appointment.
+Listening to music, reading, watching a series, or taking a trusted friend or family member can help divert your attention and distract you from feeling afraid.

-6. Agree on a signal with the professional - If the dentist is aware of your fear, one way to get over it is to agree on a signal with them to request a break, so that you feel like you have some control over the situation.
+Agree on a signal with the professional: if the dentist is aware of your fear, one way to get over it is to agree on a signal with them to request a break, so that you feel like you have some control over the situation.

 Treatments for dentophobia or dental phobia

-If your fear of the dentist is difficult to control with the tips we have given above, there are a series of treatments for dentophobia, or dental phobia, that, under professional supervision, can help you manage it:
+If your fear of the dentist is difficult to control with the tips we have given above, here are a series of treatments for dentophobia that under professional supervision, could help you conquer them.

 • Help from a psychologist: undergoing therapy with a professional can assist patients in addressing their nervousness about or fear of going to the dentist using various techniques.